Team26SWP/InnoAlias/README.md

 # InnopolisAlias

-This repository contains a small FastAPI backend for an Alias-like game.
+This repository contains FastAPI backend for an Alias-like game.

 ## Structure